MicrosoftDocs/learn/learn-pr/bicep/deploy-resources-different-scopes/includes/6-exercise-deploy-multiple-scopes-modules.md

    :::code language="bicep" source="code/6-template.bicep" range="56-63" :::

    Notice that you're explicitly specifying the `scope` for the module.
-Bicep understands that the resources within the module should be deployed into the resource group created earlier in the templates.
+Bicep understands that the resources within the module should be deployed into the resource group created earlier in the file.

 ## Verify your template